XimenaPTM/ETL_API_NBA-SQL-Database/instructions.md

 ## Introduction

-Welcome to the data-analyst-full-project-adalab, a code project for data analysis that includes data cleaning, data manipulation, and data visualization.
-The project is written in Python and uses various libraries such as Pandas, Numpy, and Matplotlib.
+Welcome to the data-analyst-full-project-adalab, a code project for data analysis that includes data preparation, data ingestion and dat cleaning.
+The project is written in Python and uses various libraries such as Pandas, Numpy, and Request.
 You can access the code on Github at https://github.com/belenaj.

 The project involves three parts: data collection, data preparation, and data ingestion, which are executed in sequence.